ene44163/gitlab_container/README.md

 You can view it on http://ene44163.duckdns.org:8929

-Just Register you acount and start using Gitlab like normal
+Just Register you account and start using Gitlab like normal